HussainAther/philosophy/neuro/comptheory.md

 update their brain-computer models using evolution the same way sensorimotor mechanisms have to suit a simultaneous solution in visual recognition.

-We distinguish between different levels of description of computational proceseses.
+We distinguish between different levels of description of computational processes.
 These levels have certain reducible relationships among them in which we can make varying levels of commitment to the reductionism between them.
 The theory of symbolic computational functionalism of the computational theory of mind (known as computationalism) lets minds manipulate discrete, defined symbols to model discrete, defined logical structures and computer languages.
 A human mind may be a deterministic finite state automata under this theory, and the theory is independent of implementation.
 Even if different beings have different physical structures of themselves, they may have similar or the same mental states.
-Philosopher Patricia Churchland and neuroscientist Terrence Sejnowski have criticized that the implementation is important, especially as lower theroetical levels (such as neuroscientific phenomena) are significant to higher ones.
-Opponents may aslo argue that the representations of computationalism don't tell us anything more than the non-representational descriptions do.
+Philosopher Patricia Churchland and neuroscientist Terrence Sejnowski have criticized that the implementation is important, especially as lower theoretical levels (such as neuroscientific phenomena) are significant to higher ones.
+Opponents may also argue that the representations of computationalism don't tell us anything more than the non-representational descriptions do.
 Using representation may just amount to an unnecessary model or analogy that only steers us away from the precise, defined meaning of the world.